Contact

 What to include in your message

-Effective communication with a directory resource depends on the specificity of the inquiry.
+Effective communication with a provider network resource depends on the specificity of the inquiry.
 The Wellpump Authority office receives four primary categories of incoming messages, each requiring distinct information to process efficiently.

-Professionals seeking inclusion in the Wellpump Listings or requesting corrections to an existing listing must include:
+Professionals seeking inclusion in the Wellpump Providers or requesting corrections to an existing provider must include:

 2. Editorial and content inquiries

-Questions about the scope, methodology, or classification structure of the directory should reference the Directory Purpose and Scope page before submission.
+Questions about the scope, methodology, or classification structure of the provider network should reference the Provider Network Purpose and Scope page before submission.
 Inquiries that duplicate information already published in that reference will not receive individual responses.

 3. Regulatory or compliance reporting